holidaycheck/tech-blog/_posts/2017-06-02-jslang-meetup-async-await.markdown

 feature for our tool belts.
 That's why this is a very hands-on meetup.
 Also there is no talks or alike, just a short intro and the crowd works together.
 All attendees are actively participating, by coding, discussing or facilitating.
 You want to do that too, in your city?
-Just start a meetup, take our katas that we solve and make it happen.
+Just start a meetup, take katas for example those that we solve (we try to link them on the [meetup page][jslang-meetup-home]) or find many at [kata-log] and make it happen.

 ## Our Scope and the Kata
 I announced the meetup about two weeks ago.
-There was no #jslang meetup since April 2016, more than one year ago.
+There was no #jslang meetup since April 2016, for more than a year.
-But since I joined HolidayCheck in May 2017 and it is in my DNA to promote things I enjoy, I had to do restart this meetup.
+So I had to restart this meetup.
 The language JavaScript is moving forward and we need to keep up with what it offers.
 Async functions are one of the most interesting things that is changing in the language.
 In order to understand them in the JS context I prepared a [short slide set sumarizing the state the async functions feature][slides].
 That was all of presentation we had.
-I set the context and introduced [the kata][kata] that we want to work on.
+I set the context and introduced [the kata][kata] that we wanted to work on.
 In the kata we want to combine two asynchronous functionalities, 1) getting the geolocation and 2) loading the (nearest) airports depending on that result.
 The interesting part is actually not (only) the implementation but it already starts with the tests.
 Have you ever had trouble writing asynchronous tests?
-Do this kata and practice even more!
+Do [this kata][kata] and practice even more!

 ## How we did it
 We were twelve people at the event.
 And a quick hand-sign and we all agreed on setting up two mobs and solve the problem by mob-programming.
 We had two mobs of 6 people each.
 Thanks to [Chris Neuroth][chris] who facilitated the mob-programming for us.
-The most important rule I took away from it was that the one sitting at the keyboard should not act unless told to.
+The most important rule I took away from it was, that the one sitting at the keyboard should not act unless told to.
 Both teams started and solve the first task, which was to implement the kata by using promises.
 This was the first step in order to get familiar with the kata and also to feel the pain of using promises and test them properly.